 Last weekend I traveled to see my daughter at my alma mater where she is a college freshman.
 As much as I wanted to see her I was sad to leave the peace and tranquility of my new life behind.
 Getting the dog to the dog sitter, boarding BART to San Francisco International Airport, flying to Portland, renting a car and driving to the campus took most of the day, but her bright smile at the end of the journey was well worth it.
 We stayed up late into the night talking about her new life.
 It was a relief to see her so happy.

-As I looked at my young face in the composite picture I thought about who I was then compared to now.
-I looked over at my own daughter who is so much like me and now experiencing the joy and stress inherent in college life.
-I thought to myself that I accomplished so many of the things I set out to do; graduate from college, have a successful career, and raise a family.
+As I looked at my young face in the composite picture where I was a little sister at the fraternity Sigma Alpha Epsilon, I thought about who I was then compared to now.
+I looked over at my own daughter who is so much like me and now experiencing the both the joy and stress inherent in college life.
+I thought to myself that I accomplished so many of the things I set out to do: graduate from college, have a successful career, and raise a family.
 Now, our quiet family house is still and I walk the halls alone.
 I am making lists of what I want to do next.
 As I do this I think I am really no different now than the girl in the composite photo.
 In her eyes I see all of the plans she was making.
 I want to reassure her that they will all come to fruition.
 As I plan my next chapter expanding my company and building my brand I expect it will be the same.
-After all I’ve seen it done before.
+After all, I’ve seen it done before.

 Love and blessings.